IAMAl/ChiselLivesMatter/How2Start_Chisel3/README.md

     ./cs
 ```
   This command is for Linux.
-  Program "cs" is generated on current directory.
+  Program "cs" is generated on the current directory.
   After that we can install FIRRTL which is registered in Coursier, as follows;
 ```
   ./cs bootstrap edu.berkeley.cs::firrtl:1.3.2 --main-class firrtl.stage.FirrtlMain -o firrtl-1.3.2
 ```
- This command generates firrtl-1.3.2 (see *-o* option to define name of generation).
+ This command generates firrtl-1.3.2 (see *-o* option to define the name of generation).
- "firrtl:1.3.2" in the command selects the firrtl" with 1.3.2 version registed in the web-site.
+ "firrtl:1.3.2" in the command selects the firrtl" with 1.3.2 version registered on the web-site.

 ## Project Directory Structure
 Necessary project directory structure is as follows;